-Perhaps in the past you had a bit of a lead foot.
-Maybe the court had a warrant out for your arrest because you failed to show up for a hearing on your seatbelt charge.
+Maybe in the past, you had a bit of a lead foot.
+Maybe the court had a warrant out for your arrest because you failed to appear for a hearing on your seatbelt charge.
 Whatever the case may be, you may wonder, “Can I get that cleared up so no one can see it?”

-In Ohio, a number of offenses can be sealed or expunged from your record.
-Unfortunately, driver’s license violations, under O.R.C.
-Chapter 4507, and motor vehicle violations, under O.R.C.
-Chapter 4511, do not fall into this category.
-Because driving offenses become part of your permanent driving record they can never be expunged (this includes OVI/DUI).
+Yes—in Ohio, a number of offenses can be sealed or expunged from your record.
+Unfortunately, driver’s license violations and motor vehicle violations aren’t one of them.

 Driving offenses become part of your permanent driving record, they can never be expunged (this includes OVI/DUI).
 But there may be an exception to the rule.